Alle-AI/anthropic-api-php/README.md

 ## License

 This software is copyright (c) 2023-present [Alle-AI | Your All-In-One AI Platform](https://alle-ai.com).
+This software is free to use, copy, modify, merge, publish, distribute.
 For copyright and license information, please view the **LICENSE** file.